maxtoroq/maxtoroq.github.io/DbExtensions/docs/7/query-mapping.md

 <div class="note" markdown="1">

 ###### Note
 Numbers only have meaning relative to each other.
-For instance, instead of using 1 and 2, you can use 0 and 1, 100 and 200, or -68 and 17.
+For instance, instead of using 1 and 2, you can use 0 and 1, or 100 and 200.
 The number of <em>numeric</em> column names determines which constructor to use (number of parameters), and the arguments are ordered based on the column names.

 </div>